Improved precision scaling for simulating coupled quantum-classical dynamics: Main results

-We now give the formal description of the free energy estimation problem. \begin{prob}[Estimating the free energy within the Born-Oppenheimer approximation] Let $L_{NVT}$ be the discretized Liouvillian operator in the $NVT$ ensemble as in Definition \ref{def:NVT_liouvillian}.
-Given a quantum state $\ket{\rho_0}$ encoding the initial discretized phase space density of the system and the heat bath, output an $\epsilon$-precise estimate of the free energy $\mathcal{F}$ of the system after time $t$, i.e.~estimate $\mathcal{F}$ associated with $\ket{\rho_t} = e^{-iL_{NVT} t}\ket{\rho_0}$. \end{prob}
+\begin{prob}[Estimating the free energy of a phase space distribution] Let $L_{NVT}$ be the discretized Liouvillian operator in the $NVT$ ensemble as in Definition \ref{def:NVT_liouvillian}.
+Given a quantum state $\ket{\rho_0}$ encoding the initial discretized phase space density of the system and the heat bath, output an $\epsilon$-precise estimate of the free energy $\mathcal{F}$ of the system after time $t$, i.e.~estimate $\mathcal{F}$ associated with